dirk/hivm/manual/instructions.md

 #### Control flow & subroutines

-##### Direct calls
+##### Calls

-Direct calls operate via hardcoded destinations in the 8-byte destination register (referred to as SUB).
-Direct calls are intended to be used within a common compilation block for fast sub-routine invocation and tail-call recursion.
+Calls operate directly via hardcoded destinations.
+They are intended to be used within a common compilation block for fast sub-routine invocation and tail-call recursion.

 `call SUB RET`
-:  Invoke the subroutine at SUB.
+:  Invoke the subroutine at address SUB (8-byte).
 RET can be a register for return or $null for no return or ignoring return.

 `tailcall SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.

-##### Indirect calls
+##### Invocations

-Indirect calls use symbols and addresses passed via registers to control which subroutine/primitive is invoked.
+Invocations use symbols and addresses passed via registers to control which subroutine/primitive is invoked.

-`callsymbolic SYM RET`
+`invokesymbolic SYM RET`
 :  Invoke subroutine identified by the symbol ID in register SYM.

-`calladdress SUB RET`
+`invokeaddress SUB RET`
 :  Invoke subroutine at address in register SUB.

-`callprimitive SYM RET`
+`invokeprimitive SYM RET`
 :  Invoke the primitive with symbol ID in SYM.

 ##### Control flow